materials

 Method #2/Toothpaste & Toothbrush

--Use a toothbrush and toothpaste with a little water (or make a paste with baking soda and a little water) to clean and brighten silver, brush in small circles like you would do to clean teeth.
+-Use a toothbrush (electronic is best) and toothpaste with a little water (or make a paste with baking soda and a little water) to clean and brighten silver, brush in small circles.

 This is good for batch cleaning several pieces at a time or getting into deep crevices, but perhaps not safe for pearls or other soft, porous stones (turquoise, opals, etc.):